 How to Age Wood Using Vinegar, Steel Wool and Tea

-It’s easy to get a rustic, aged look on wood with simple steps and common household materials.
+It's easy to get a rustic, aged look on wood with simple steps and common household materials.
 When this process is applied to a new board, it helps match the new piece to naturally aged stock or lets you create your own style.
 You need distilled white vinegar, grade #0000 steel wool, and strong tea.
+For finishing, see food-safe finishes, application brushes, and sandpaper.
+If you need supplies, browse our store collections.

 Steps